astronomer/docs/astro/configure-deployment-resources.md

 ## Delete a Deployment

 When you delete a Deployment, all infrastructure resources assigned to the Deployment are immediately deleted from your data plane.
-The Kubernetes namespace and metadata database for the Deployment are retained for 30 days after it is deleted.
+However, the Kubernetes namespace and metadata database for the Deployment are retained for 30 days.
 Deleted Deployments can't be restored.
 If you accidentally delete a Deployment, contact [Astronomer support](https://support.astronomer.io).

 1. Log in to the [Cloud UI](https://cloud.astronomer.io) and select a Workspace.
 2. Click the **Options** menu of the Deployment you want to delete, and select **Delete Deployment**.